wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/localfile.rst

 +--------------------+--------------+

 command
-^^^^^^^^
+^^^^^^^

-A command to be run.
+This designates a command to be run.
 All output from this command will be read as one or more log messages depending on whether command or full_command is used.

 +--------------------+--------------------------------------------------+
 | **Default value**  | n/a                                              |